007revad/Synology_Docker_Export/README.md

 ### Description

-Export Synology Container Manager or Docker containers' settings as json files
+Export Synology Container Manager or Docker containers' settings as json files to your docker shared folder

+Works with DSM 7's Container Manager and DSM 6's Docker.

 ### Download the script